We want to hear from you!

 The Kannapolis African-American Museum and Cultural Center, Inc. (KAA-MaCC) seeks to be recognized as a national model for documenting, interpreting, and presenting local history and culture.

 Our mission is to collect and preserve the history and culture of the African-American family in Kannapolis and its neighboring communities in Cabarrus and southern Rowan County, North Carolina.
 We will build a museum and cultural center to serve, engage, and enrich the community.

-In 2017, we proudly celebrated with thanksgiving and humility our fourth year of operations for the Kannapolis African-American Museum and Cultural Center, Inc. (KAA-MaCC).
-The ideas for building a museum began about 11 years ago, but never got off the paper until early 2011.
+On October 6, 2018, we proudly celebrated with thanksgiving and humility our fifth year of operations for the Kannapolis African-American Museum and Cultural Center, Inc. (KAA-MaCC).
+The ideas for building a museum began about 12 years ago, but never got off the paper until early 2011.
 The corporation was named in 2013 and was incorporated on October 2, 2013.
-Now, KAA-MaCC, Inc. is a 501(c)(3) tax-exempt organization, effective October 13, 2013.
+Now, KAA-MaCC, Inc. is a 501(c)(3) exempt organization, effective October 13, 2013.